Skip to main content

 • ❌ Personal identifiable information (PII)

-• ❌ Usage analytics or telemetry
+• ❌ Usage analytics or behavioral telemetry

 • ❌ Crash reports (unless you manually submit)